Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 ## Share custom URLs

 You can share custom Workspace links provided by the URL Schema functionality.
 The link can go directly to a particular folder or files, for example **Personal Files**, **Custom Folder**, or **File Preview**.
+You'll first land in the mobile browser, and after that you'll be prompted to log in based on file permissions.

 1. Tap on the custom Workspace URL:

-    * If you're using an iOS device, you're prompted to open the link with a browser.
+    You're prompted to open the link with a browser.
-    * If you're using an Android device, the Mobile Workspace application launches.
-You may need to log in, if prompted.

-2. Select a browser to view the content (for iOS):
+2. Select a browser to view the content:

     * On iOS, you're asked to open the link using the Alfresco Mobile application (Alfresco Mobile Workspace) or download Mobile Workspace from the App Store.
-    * On Android, you're redirected to the Play Store.
+    * On Android, you're asked to open the link using the Alfresco Mobile application (Alfresco Mobile Workspace).
+Tap the link to open the Mobile app or you'll be redirected to the Play Store if the app is not installed.

-3. Tap **Open in App** to view the content in the Mobile Workspace application (for iOS).
+3. Tap **Open in App** to view the content in the Mobile Workspace application.

-> **Note:** File and URL access depends on permissions set in Mobile Workspace.
+> **Note:** File and URL access depend on permissions set in Mobile Workspace.